 On a volunteer vacation or trip with the nonprofit Earthwatch Institute, you get the opportunity to visit some truly unique locations and ecosystems around the world and take steps to help protect those places from climate change, deforestation, and a wide variety of other threats.
 This is one of the best programs for those who want to focus on conversation, particularly in developing parts of the world.

 For more than 15 years, Responsible Travel has been helping to combine adventurous travel and social-responsible activism in a wide variety of places around the world.
 Their tours take travelers to remote places, but also offer them opportunities to have a meaningful impact on the destinations they visit.
 The website connects us with tour operators who have a like-minded approach to travel, and are socially responsible to the environment, the wildlife, and the indigenous people that live in the places they visit.

 The American Jewish World Service (AJWS) offers individual and group service programs for Jews interested in traveling to foreign countries to volunteer for grassroots social change projects.
 The organization's goals are to stamp out poverty and promote human lives, which may sound lofty but are certainly worthy causes.

 Are You A VolunTourist?

 Combining a vacation or trip abroad with volunteering on local projects is one way you can immerse yourself in local cultures and make a difference.
 First, however, you need to ask yourself some serious questions to help decide where and what type of volunteer travel you'd enjoy.
 What's your passion?
 Animal conservation?
 Teaching kids or helping them?
 Rebuilding homes destroyed by hurricanes or a tsunami?
-Are you willing to live and work with people whose culture and outlook is very different that your own?
+Are you willing to live and work with people whose culture and the outlook is very different than your own?
 Can you handle living in a tent or shack with an outhouse or do you want to be in a hotel?
 Visit How To Decide if Voluntourism -- Volunteer Travel -- Is for You.